zeronounours/ictf-2015-writeups/analyses/n4w_secrets/README.md

 <p class="content">FLGeH0dcR2MBfdEE</p>
 ```

-As a picture worth thousand words, here is the response in a browser:
+As a picture worths thousand words, here is the response in a browser:

 ![Page with a flag][flag_page]

 ### Automated PoC

-The script [poc_name.py][poc_name] use the same principle as previously to get
+The script [poc_name.py][poc_name] uses the same principle as previously to get
-the flag, so it won't be explained again.
+the flag, so it won't be explained once again.

-The script [poc_pickle.py][poc_pic], use the first vulnerability on weak
+The script [poc_pickle.py][poc_pic], uses the first vulnerability on weak
 crypto.
 We first craft a fake cookie, using the hard-coded salt, to impersonate
 the user of the *flag*.